All Episodes

 Make cars that can't compete.

-So you would think these these Detroit CEOs, if we had that old self-reliant, you know, um American capitalist ethic that we used to have, you would think they would take their private jets to Washington.
+So you would think these Detroit CEOs, if we had that old self-reliant, you know, American capitalist ethic that we used to have, you would think they would take their private jets to Washington.

 That's right.

-They take their private jets and say, Hey, members of Congress, I got news for you.
+They take their private jets and say, hey, members of Congress, I got news for you.

 Henry Waxman, how many automobile companies have you run again?

-You want it you want to tell us that one?
+You want to tell us that one?

-Uh John Conyers, just how many times have you been the chief financial officer of an automobile company?
+John Conyers, just how many times have you been the chief financial officer of an automobile company?

-Oh, oh, none, huh?
+Oh, none, huh?

 But you want to tell us how to run a company?